 In the Activity tab, you'll find:

-- This column can also be displayed as Edit, if the translation unit was editing in the translation memory and saved (i.e. not updated across all projects).
-In this case, it is also noted in the source as "Edited in the Translation Memory".
+- This column can also be displayed as "Edited in translation memory," if the translation unit was edited in the translation memory and saved (i.e. not updated across all projects).

 - Author: The initial translator (i.e. saved & submitted from a Translation step).
 The author is N/A for TMX uploads and Smartling API for SmartMatches.